 - Another good example is the young Southern Cassowary (Casuarius casuarius) which have an overall plumage color of light brown with stripes of black.
 Such adaptation helps the cassowary to blend in the vegetation it lives on.
 During adulthood, the cassowary becomes fully black.

 Despite being advantageous in escaping predation, hiding through camouflage bears little significance from a predator’s highly sensitive smell and impressive eyesight that can detect even the smallest movements its prey.
+Check out all about leopard geckos here.

 With the very dense vegetation and little amount of sunlight that can pass through the tree canopies, animals can easily hide in the rainforest.
 But instead of hiding, some animals resort to the adaptation called mimicry where they tend to look like something that is intended to be seen (and not hidden like camouflage).